Cuckoo clock: Designer cuckoo clocks

 The early 21st century has seen a revitalization of the iconic timepiece with designs, materials, technologies, shapes and colours never seen before in cuckoo clock manufacturing.
-These timekeepers are distinguished by its functional, schematic and minimalist aesthetic.
+These pieces are distinguished by its functional and minimalist aesthetic.

-Although simplified designs with simple, clear lines had already been produced in the 20th century, the real boom of seeing the cuckoo clock as a designer item, where the creativity and talent of designers are freely expressed and where the only limit seems to be imagination, was initiated in the 2000s (the first examples dating back to the 1990s), particularly in Italy, Germany and Japan.
+Although simplified designs with simple, clear lines had already been produced in the 20th century, the boom of designer cuckoo clocks was initiated in the 2000s (the first examples dating back to the 1990s), particularly in Italy, Germany and Japan.

 There are a wide variety of models, many of them avant-garde creations made of different materials and geometric shapes, such as rhombuses, squares, cubes, circles, rectangles, etc. Without carving, these clocks are usually flat and smooth.
 Some are painted in a single colour while others are polychromes with abstract or figurative paintings, others include text and phrases, etc. About the clockwork, there are quartz, mechanical and sometimes, digital.

 Museums

 In Europe, museums that display collections are the Cuckooland Museum in the UK with more than 700 clocks, the Deutsches Uhrenmuseum and Dorf- und Uhrenmuseum Gütenbach in Germany.

-One of the biggest private collections in the United States that is open to the public is located in Minneapolis.
+The James J. Fiorentino Museum has one of the biggest collections in the United States.
+Located in Minneapolis, Minnesota.
 It contains more than 300 cuckoo clocks.